50 Remarkable Alumni: Lisa Kelly’s long academic journey sparked by inspiration in UFV classes

 Dr. Lisa Kelly teaches her law students at Queen’s University in Kingston, Ontario with confidence and compassion, qualities instilled in her as an undergraduate at UFV (then the University College of the Fraser Valley) in the early 2000s.

-Completing a two-year Associate of Arts degree at UFV before embarking on a multi-institution academic journey, Lisa earned a BA from UBC, a law degree from the University of Toronto.
+Completing a two-year Associate of Arts degree at UFV before embarking on a multi-institution academic journey, Lisa earned a BA from UBC, and a law degree from the University of Toronto.
 She completed her doctorate at Harvard, where her research focused on family law, education law, and law and sexuality.
 During her time there, she was a recipient of the prestigious Trudeau Foundation scholarship.

 After law school, Lisa articled with the Department of Justice in Ottawa and clerked for a judge at the Supreme Court of Canada.